nexumAG/nx-amplience-richtext/README.md

-# nx-amplience-dropdown
+# nx-amplience-textarea

-This amplience extension is designed to show a dropdown with the following features:
+This amplience extension is designed to show a textarea with the following features:

-- Default value
-- No 'none' option
+- Textarea
-- Use key/label (show label, send key)

 ## Development